ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The following metadata items are defined, all of which are OPTIONAL:

-"terms-of-service":
+"terms-of-service" (optional, string):
-: A string containing a URI identifying the current terms of service.
+: A URI identifying the current terms of service.

-"website":
+"website" (optional, string)):
-: String containing an HTTP or HTTPS URL locating a website providing more information about the ACME server.
+: An HTTP or HTTPS URL locating a website providing more information about the ACME server.

-"caa-identities":
+"caa-identities" (optional, array of string):
-: If present, MUST be an array of strings.
-Each string MUST be a lowercase hostname which the ACME server recognises as referring to itself for the purposes of CAA record validation as defined in {{RFC6844}}.
+: Each string MUST be a lowercase hostname which the ACME server recognises as referring to itself for the purposes of CAA record validation as defined in
+{{RFC6844}}.
 This allows clients to determine the correct issuer domain name to use when configuring CAA record.

 Clients access the directory by sending a GET request to the directory URI.